weizh888/PokeAlarmWiki/Home.md

 '-P', '--port' - Set web server listening port, default is 4000

+'-k', '--key' - Specify a Google Maps API Key to use.

+'-c', '--config' - Alarms configuration file. default: alarms.json

 '-l', '--location' - Location, can be an address or coordinates.
 If no locations are set, distances will always calculate as 0.

 '-L', '--locale' - Locale for Pokemon names: default is en, check locale folder for more options

+'-u', '--units' - Specify either metric or imperial.
+Default: metric

+'-gf', '--geofence' - Specify a file of coordinates, limiting alerts to within this area

+'-tl', '--timelimit' - Minimum number of seconds remaining on a pokemon to notify

 '-d', '--debug', - Debug Mode, allows extra output to console

-'-sl', '--skip_lured', - Do not alert for a lured Pokemon.

 ## Common Problems

 #### Unable to decode JSON object

 Make sure you aren't using notepad to edit the files (Notepad++ is a good alternative).
 Also, check to make sure your json formatting is correct.
-You can check your format [here] (http://www.jsoneditoronline.org/).
+You can check your format [here](http://www.jsoneditoronline.org/).

 #### Problems with receiving in UTC time or Notifications not sending because 'time_left has passed'.